Chapter 6 Introduce a buy_down_interval to make a single trader more profitable

 ...

-To calculate the buy price we will use a very similar method to the one used before to calculate the sell price.
-First, we will need to cast all variables into the Decimal structs and then, we will simply subtract the buy_down_interval of the price from the price.
-The number that we will end up with won’t necessarily be a legal price as every price needs to be divisible by the tick_size which we will assure in the last calculation:
+The number that we will end up with won’t necessarily be a legal price as every price needs to be divisible by the tick_size which we will ensure in the last calculation:

 # /apps/naive/lib/naive/trader.ex